ariz17/cooking-game/RUNNING.md

 If your Render URLs are different, update them in the CorsConfig.java file.

+### Environment Variables

+When deploying to Render, make sure the following environment variables are set:
+- FRONTEND_URL in the backend service (should match your frontend Render URL)
+- BACKEND_URL in the frontend service (should match your backend Render URL)

 ## Accessing the Application

 Once both servers are running: